 Pros: Lightweight, inexpensive, excellent heating properties (if thick enough)

-Cons: Scratches easily, should not cook on bare aluminum because it's a neurotoxin, not induction compatible unless paired with a steel plate (such as T-fal Professional skillet).
+Cons: Scratches easily, bare aluminum can leach into food, not induction compatible unless paired with a steel plate (such as T-fal Professional skillet).

-Typical Uses: Inexpensive non-coated cookware (used mostly in restaurants), as a base for nonstick-coated cookware, and as an interior for clad stainless cookware.
+Typical Uses: Inexpensive non-coated cookware (used mostly in restaurants), as a base for nonstick-coated cookware, as an interior layer(s) sandwiched between steel in clad stainless cookware.

-Aluminum is by far the most popular type of cookware in the world.
-It's an inexpensive metal that provides great heating properties, so it is found in many different types of cookware, including nonstick cookware, clad stainless cookware, and very inexpensive, non-coated aluminum cookware (used mostly in restaurants).
+Aluminum is the most popular type of cookware in the world.
+It's an inexpensive metal that provides great heating properties, so it is found in many different types of cookware, including nonstick cookware, clad stainless cookware, and inexpensive, non-coated aluminum cookware (as in the image and link above).

 We do not recommend bare aluminum cookware for home use.
-Aluminum reacts with acidic foods (like tomato sauce), and there is some evidence that aluminum ingestion is associated with Alzheimer's.
+Aluminum reacts with acidic foods (like tomato sauce), and there is some evidence that aluminum ingestion is associated with Alzheimer's, though this has largely been debunked.

 Example: Lodge cast iron skillet

-Pros: Extremely durable, inexpensive, holds heat well so great for high-heat searing and deep frying, and when well-seasoned, the surface is almost as slick as nonstick, induction compatible.
+Pros: Extremely durable, inexpensive, induction compatible, holds heat well so great for high-heat searing and deep frying, and when well-seasoned, the surface is almost as slick as nonstick, induction compatible.

-Cons: Spreads heat slowly and unevenly, heavy, reacts with acidic foods, imparting metallic flavor.
+Cons: Spreads heat slowly and unevenly, heavy, can react with acidic foods to impart metallic flavor.

 Typical Uses: As a nonstick pan, for high heat searing, deep-frying, and other tasks that require holding heat.
+Many people love them as an all-around all-purpose skillet.
 They're also great for using over campfires as the fire won't discolor them.

 Cast iron is an iron alloy with a carbon content of more than 2% (from Wikipedia).
 It is one of the oldest cookware materials in existence, and as such, you may already own a hand-me-down cast iron piece from your parents or grandparents.

 When well-seasoned, they also have an almost nonstick surface.
-Not as slippery as Teflon, no, but the fact that they last forever more than makes up for that.
-If you're anti-nonstick, cast iron (or carbon steel, see below) is almost as good (again, when properly seasoned and cared for!).
+Not as slippery as Teflon, but the fact that they last forever more than makes up for that.
+If you're anti-nonstick, cast iron (or carbon steel, see below) is almost as good (again, when properly seasoned).

 But for daily use, we recommend them only if the weight and bulk isn't an issue for you, if you're on a tight budget, or if you really dislike stainless steel for some reason.